spencertipping/ni/doc/ni_by_example_3.md

 `ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory

 * Because of this philosophy, `ni` is fantastic for data munging and cleaning.
-* Because of this philosophy, large-scale sorting is not a `ni`ic operation, while gzip compression is.
+* Because of this philosophy, large-scale sorting is not a `ni`-ic operation, while gzip compression is.
 * Because of this philosophy, `ni` relies heavily on Hadoop for big data processing.
 Without Hadoop, most sufficiently complicated operations become infeasible from a runtime perspective once the amount of data exceeds a couple of gigabytes uncompressed.

 Some jobs that are difficult for `ni`, and some ways to resolve them: